crlxs/homelab/ansible/README.md

         - **Realm**: Proxmox VE authentication server (NOT PAM)
         - **Password**: Empty

-2. Generate API Token

-Navigate to Datacenter -> Permissions -> API Toklens and click Add.
+    * **Generate API Token**: Navigate to Datacenter -> Permissions -> API Toklens and click Add.

-    - User: ansible@pve
+        - **User**: ansible@pve
-    - TokenId: ansible (must match the proxmox_api_token_id at ansible/inventory/group_vars/proxmox.yaml)
+        - **TokenId**: ansible (must match the proxmox_api_token_id at ansible/inventory/group_vars/proxmox.yaml)
-    - Privilege Separation: Uncheck this box.
+        - **Privilege Separation**: Uncheck this box.
 (If checked, you would have to manually assign the permissions from Step 2 to the token itself.
 Unchecking it allows the token to inherit the user's permissions).

-3. Assign permissions both for the user and API key

-Navigate to Datacenter -> Permissions and click Add -> User Permission and API Token permission
+    * **Assign permissions both for the user and API key**: Navigate to Datacenter -> Permissions and click Add -> User Permission and API Token permission

     - Path: /
     - User: ansible@pve